This Policy is effective from 25 May, 2018.

 This Policy is addressed to individuals outside our Group with whom we interact, including Personnel of our corporate customers, counterparties and suppliers, and other recipients of our services (together, “you”), such as the following categories of individuals:

-Key relationship contacts: This means the individuals who are our business contacts at the corporate customers or potential corporate customer of the relevant Controller in respect of the trading arrangements, corporate lending and/or depositor related activities performed in the UK and the EEA, or individuals who are our business contacts at our suppliers or potential suppliers;
+Key relationship contacts: This means the individuals who are our business contacts at the corporate customers or potential corporate customer of the relevant Controller in respect of the trading arrangements, corporate lending, project finance and/or depositor related activities performed in the UK and the EEA, or individuals who are our business contacts at our suppliers or potential suppliers;

 Directors and beneficial owners of corporate customers, counterparties and suppliers: This means individuals whose details are checked by the relevant Controller as part of their onboarding and ongoing administration processes, including those checks necessary for the detection and prevention of financial crime, in order for the relevant Controller to meet applicable legal obligations and regulatory expectations; and